corelight/ecs-mapping/readme.md

 Installation
 ------------
 Automatic installation (recommended)
- 1. Clone the Corelight Elastic Common Schema Ingest Pipeline Mappings repository from GitHub to your workstation or jumpbox.
+ 1. Clone the Corelight ECS Ingest Pipeline Mappings repository from GitHub to your workstation or jumpbox.
  2. In ecs_mapping/automatic_install/, locate the template files (template_corelight_*).
 Edit each file, changing the values of the index_patterns field according to your environment.
  3. Run pipelines_import.py (Python3) from ecs_mapping/automatic_install/.